-If a member of staff has any concerns about physical or behavioral changes in a child/young person's presentation, e.g. marks, bruises, soreness or reluctance to go to certain places/people etc. She/he will immediately pass their concerns to the Designated Safeguarding Lead, or Deputy Lead for child protection.
+If a member of staff has any concerns about physical or behavioral changes in a child/young person's presentation, e.g. marks, bruises, soreness or reluctance to go to certain places/people etc. s/he will immediately pass their concerns to the Designated Safeguarding Lead in their school/setting.

-If a child/young person is displaying inappropriate sexual behavior/language, advice should be sought from the appropriate source (e.g. In schools this might be: Designated Safeguarding Lead, School Nurse, Social Care, Education Safeguarding Team, Cambridgeshire Sexual Behaviour Service)
+If a child/young person is displaying inappropriate sexual behavior/language, advice should be sought from the appropriate source (e.g. in schools this might be: Designated Safeguarding Lead, School Nurse, Social Care, Education Safeguarding Team, Cambridgeshire Sexual Behaviour Service)